Maxwell Frost: Personal life

-In December 2022, Frost said he was denied a rental apartment in Washington, D.C., due to a "really bad" credit history.
-He said his credit rating was bad because he "ran up a lot of debt running for Congress for a year and a half".
+In December 2022, Frost said that he was denied a rental apartment in Washington, D.C., due to a "really bad" credit history.
+He explained that his credit rating was bad because he "ran up a lot of debt running for Congress for a year and a half".

-Frost was among a handful of Democrats who received about $1 million in support from former billionaire and felon Sam Bankman-Fried's Protect Our Future PAC, as well as the maximum individual donation of $2,900.
-In December 2022, the U.S. government indicted Bankman-Fried after alleging that he gave investor money to progressive political candidates, among other fraudulent crimes.
-After the announcement of charges against Bankman-Fried, Frost donated the individual donation to the Zebra Coalition, an LGBTQ charity.
+On January 24, 2026, Frost stated that he was the victim of racial assault at Sundance Film Festival the day prior.
+According to Frost's account, a man told him that "Trump was going to deport [him]" before punching him in the face.
+Following the alleged attack, Frost mentioned that he was not seriously injured and that the man was arrested.